-Cal culated I Risk What you are doing Recalc ulate Im actions - School specific detail IS Ref Potential Risk X impact 1-5 Y Occurrence 1-5 Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence 1-5 Impact X x Y PROGRESS UPDATE (Date) Direction of travel ∧→ ↓ Pupils in school (and their families) through transmission of the virus Helpline if additional deliveries are required (0800 046 8687). Ē 5.
-Testing kit collections point poses a risk of COVID-19 transmission 4 3 12 All school workforce, inc. supply and peripatetic teachers and visitors (staff).
+Calo culated Risk What you are doing Recalc ulate Im actions - School specific detail S Ref Potential Risk X impact 1-5 Y Occurrence Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence Impact X x Y PROGRESS UPDATE (Date) Direction of travel supply and peripatetic teachers and visitors (staff).
+Pupils in school (and their families) through transmission of the virus carefully by establishing weekly demand versus stock levels and determining minimum re-order levels.
+To contact DfE Coronavirus Helpline if additional deliveries are required (0800 046 8687).
+No longer applicable No longer applicable 6 Testing kit collections point poses a risk of COVID-19 transmission 4 3 12 All school workforce, inc. supply and peripatetic teachers and visitors (staff).
 Pupils in school (and their families) through transmission of the virus The Registration Assistant is responsible for: Determining a process for the safe collection of tests by staff members.
 Ensuring all staff members understand how and when to collect test safely.
 The Registration Assistant is responsible for: School will decide if staff need to wear face during the handing out of the test kits, Ensuring that the collection of kits follows the process established (above).
 Communicating any issues regarding the collection process to the COVID Coordinator.
-4 1 4 All staff now wear face coverings in communal areas of the school No longer applicable 7 .
-Testing kit storage and collection is not secure 3 3 9 All school workforce, inc. supply and peripatetic teachers and visitors (staff).
-Pupils in school (and their The COVID Coordinator is responsible for ensuring that the storage and collection point is: Able to be secured to prevent unauthorised access to the test kits.
-3 1 3 No Change needed No longer applicable
+Staff do not wear masks in school unless we need to refer to our contingency plan 4 1 4 All staff now wear face coverings in communal areas of the school No longer applicable No longer applicable 7 Testing kit storage and collection is not secure 3 3 9 All school workforce, inc. supply and peripatetic The COVID Coordinator is responsible for ensuring that the storage and collection point is: 3 1 3 No Change needed No longer applicable